onat-dalmaz/oni-website/content/authors/admin/_index.md

 I am a Master's student in the Electrical and Electronics Engineering department at Bilkent University, where I am fortunate to work with [Prof. Tolga Cukur](http://kilyos.ee.bilkent.edu.tr/~cukur/).
 I received my B.Sc. in Electrical and Electronics Engineering at Bilkent University.

 My interests lie in the intersection of machine learning, computer vision, medical imaging, and healthcare.
-I leverage novel deep learning and computer vision algorithms to devise state-of-the-art biomedical imaging techniques.
+I leverage deep learning and computer vision algorithms to devise state-of-the-art biomedical imaging techniques.
 The focal point of my research is developing novel deep generative models for multi-modal medical image synthesis.